Oh, how we all want to know how to do that!

 You know that awkward moment when you see your child acting out in a way that is frustrating or embarrassing.
 Or, that moment when you see them being downright bad.

-That moment when you think, “Oh dear… that is not my child acting that way…”
+That moment when you think, “Oh dear… please don’t let that be MY child acting that way.”

 We’ve all been there.
 Every mom has been in this position at one point in their parenting journey.

 My first memory of this was when Elayna was almost 2.
 We were at a play date with other moms and I saw her grab a toy from another child.
 The other child started crying.
 Elayna refused to give the toy back.
 Thus, I had my first experience with parenting in front of other moms.

 With a two year old?
 You can all imagine how that went.

 It wasn’t good parenting, I assure you.

 These situations are made more diffifult with the pressure of other parents looking at me and my child to see what’s going to happen, who’s going to win.